 In the world heritage fjords, passenger ships shall use shore power where it is available.

 Ships shall carry on board documentation demonstrating compliance with the requirements.
-Compliance with sustainability characteristics and greenhouse gas reductions for fuels shall be demonstrated through certification and documentation as described in Article 10 point 3 of Regulation (EU) 2023/1805.
+Compliance with sustainability characteristics and greenhouse gas reductions for fuels shall be demonstrated through certification and documentation as described in Article 10(3) of Regulation (EU) 2023/1805.

 Passenger ships deployed in scheduled traffic under a public contract due to planned roadworks or emergency response situations are exempt from this provision.